Cytarabine (Cytosar-U®, Ara-C, DepoCyt®)

 How to Take Cytarabine

 Cytarabine is given through intravenous (into a vein) infusion or subcutaneous (SQ, under the skin) injection.
 This medication can also be given directly into the spinal column (intrathecal) to treat or prevent cancer or metastasis.
 The side effects experienced as a result of intrathecal treatment may be different.
 The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.
 It can be given alone or with other drugs.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of cytarabine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: